nik-hil/nik-hil.github.io/_posts/2019-06-29-Design_Anchor_Boxes_in_object_detection.md

 ![png](/assets/images/2019-06-29/Design_Anchor_Boxes_in_object_detection_files/Design_Anchor_Boxes_in_object_detection_22_1.png)

-If size is not reversed.
-We look at bigger bbox first.
+If the size is not reversed.
+We look at bigger bounding box first.

 ```Python